What causes eczema?

 In addition to chemicals and allergens, other common eczema triggers include:

-• Irritating clothing : Rough fabrics or certain synthetic materials can irritate the skin and cause eczema flare-ups.
+• Irritating clothing: Rough fabrics or certain synthetic materials can irritate the skin, causing eczema flare-ups.

-• Sweating : Moisture from sweating can irritate the skin and worsen eczema symptoms.
+• Sweating: Moisture from perspiration can irritate the skin and aggravate eczema symptoms.

 How to prevent and treat atopic eczema?